 And people don't want to let go of those services.

-And so they will accommodate whatever the mayor or the governor or the city councilman wants, because it's always they're threatened.
+And so they will accommodate whatever the mayor or the governor or the city councilman wants because it's always, they're threatened.

-And well, the the the fear cycle is used.
+And well, the fear cycle is used.

-They're not doing anything, we're wasting money.
+They're not doing anything.

-And so it's I know it is it's shocking.
+And so it's, I know, it is.

 Yeah.

-Well, see what this is this is the thing.
+Well, see, this is the thing.

 You understand the purpose was never fixing New Orleans.